- Hypnosis is a focused state of concentration. It is safe, relaxing and you are in control.

 - Attention to the breath and colour visualisation are two techniques used to ease the symptoms of menopause.

-Perci Hypnotherapist Beverley Longhurst discusses how hypnotherapy can help manage menopausal symptoms and side-effects.
-As a CNS with extensive experience in anti-hormone treatment, Beverley also provides information, support and advice, alongside clinical hypnotherapy.
+Perci Hypnotherapist Beverley Longhurst discusses how hypnotherapy can help manage menopausal symptoms and side effects caused by chemotherapy.
+As a Cancer Nurse Specialist with extensive experience in anti-hormone treatment, Beverley also provides information, support and advice, alongside clinical hypnotherapy.

-Many patients will find that transitioning to anti hormone treatments is fairly straightforward, noticing no side effects, or finding that the side effects settle after a period of several weeks.
-Not all women experience debilitating symptoms and side-effects.
+Many cancer patients will find that transitioning to anti-hormone treatments is fairly straightforward, noticing no side effects, or finding that the side effects settle after a period of several weeks.
+Not all women experience debilitating symptoms and side effects.

 While breast cancer in men is very rare (around 1%), the vast majority will be hormone receptor positive, requiring anti-hormone treatment.
 Being a small minority, in a predominantly female disease can contribute to some men feeling a mixture of shock, isolation and embarrassment when coming to terms with a diagnosis.
 Ongoing treatments like Tamoxifen can potentially add to this burden of feeling out of place and again, one study found that 20% of men stop Tamoxifen due to intolerable side effects (breastcancer.org).